Hotel Flooring: Which Luxury Floors Are The Easiest To Maintain In High Traffic AreasFebruary 13, 2022

 You must choose the right flooring.
 While hospitality carpeting is standard, it’s also the quickest to show grime due to affordable pricing and sound dampening qualities.
 With frequent replacement, you may find you’re spending a lot more with this strategy long-term.

 Which luxury flooring will best meet the needs of your establishment and wow your guests?
 Hard flooring offers a much better solution, delivering not only durability but easier cleaning and maintenance.
 There are a few great options to consider.

 Vinyl flooring has long suffered notoriety as a cheap alternative to other hard flooring materials, but that was the flimsy sheet vinyl of old.
-Modern luxury vinyl tile, or LVT, offers the luxury aesthetic of hardwood paired with desirable practical features like waterproofing and easy installation and maintenance, making it ideal for hospitality flooring.
+Modern luxury vinyl plank flooring offers the luxury aesthetic of hardwood paired with desirable practical features like waterproofing and easy installation and maintenance, making it ideal for hospitality flooring.

 It’s time to eliminate grimy carpet tiles and grouted bathroom tile that never looks clean in favor of innovative, modern flooring that alleviates many of the worries associated with these typical hospitality flooring options.